-Photo shows brake cylinders and linkage, under Carriage 119.
-The Brake Rods, part of the braking system have recently been manufactered and fitted.
+Photo left, shows brake cylinders and linkage, under Carriage 119.
+The Brake Rods, part of the braking system have been manufactered and fitted.
 The brake system was then charged with air, the brakes applied and the system tested, that the brakes hold on for 30 minutes.
+Modifications are still in progress, to deal with an overbraking problem.

 Positioning the Allen couplings of coach 119 in the correct position is the next important task.
 With the coach over the pit, wooden sleepers and packing were laid across the rails at the end of the coach.
 The Allen coupler was placed on top and the packing adjusted, to bring the centre of the coupling to the correct height above the rails.
 The face of the coupler was then positioned, so it was the required distance from the end of the coach.